CodeWithJV/holochain-challenge-2/README.md

 #### 1. Update a post inside the UI and refresh the window

-You can update a post by clicking on the pencil icon and changing the text.
+You can update a post by clicking on the edit button and changing the text.

 You will notice that the updates are not reflected in the UI.

 This is because the links from get_all_posts are the links from the initial create action, so they point to the initial entry, not the updated one.

+There are many ways to resolve this, let's go with the default architecture from `hc scaffold`

 #### 2. Create a link from the original post to the updated post.